mpaguilar/resume_writer/docstrings_parser.md

 ---
 ## method: `ContactInfo.expected_fields() -> dict[str, str]`

-Return the expected labels.
+Return the expected labels for contact information fields.

 Args:
     None

 Returns:
-    A dictionary mapping label names (as strings) to their corresponding attribute names in the ContactInfo class.
+    A dictionary mapping label names (e.g., "name", "email") to their corresponding attribute names in the ContactInfo class.

 Notes:
     1. The returned dictionary defines the expected field names in the input data for ContactInfo.